-9.1.1.
 Parks and Open Spaces - Considerations

-In excess of 3.4 Ha of park and open spaces have been added to the City in the last 1-2 years through the development process, these include Harold Park, Walaba Park, Chippendale Green, Mary O'Brien Reserve, the Western Block and some small parks around Green Square.
+In excess of 3.4 Ha of park and open spaces have been added to the City in the last 2-3 years through the development process, and include Harold Park, Walaba Park, Chippendale Green, Mary O'Brien Reserve, the Western Block and some small parks around Green Square.
 While these parks and open spaces are already constructed, the ongoing maintenance will add to the City's ongoing commitments.